Derived equivalences, new matrix equivalences, and homological conjectures: Introduction

+It is easy to see that any finite-dimensional algebra $A$ over a field $R$ is isomorphic to the centralizer algebra of finitely many matrices in $M_n(R)$ with $n=\dim_R(A)$.
+But, for a nonempty finite set $X$, $S_n(X,R)$ is isomorphic to $S_m(Y,R)$ for some $m\in \mathbb{N}$ and $Y$ with $|Y|= 2$ by \cite[Lemma 1]{brenner1972}.
+Thus every finite-dimensional algebra over a field can be realized as the centralizer algebra of two matrices (see also \cite[Lamma 2]{brenner1972}).
+This implies that the study of centralizer matrix algebras is an important ingredient of the representation theory and homological algebra of finite-dimensional algebras.

-Centralizer matrix algebras seem to be first studied by Georg Ferdinand Frobenius (see \cite{frob1877}).
-He proved a nice dimension formula in terms of the degrees of invariant factors of the given matrix (see \cite[Theorem 1, Theorem 2, p.105-106]{We1934}).
-Precisely, it reads as follows.
+On centralizer matrix algebras, Frobenius proved a nice dimension formula in terms of the degrees of invariant factors of the given matrix (see \cite[Theorem 1, Theorem 2, p.105-106]{We1934}).

 \textbf{Theorem} (Frobenius).
 Let $d_1(x),\cdots, d_s(x)$ be the invariant factors of positive degree of a matrix $c\in M_n(R)$ over a field $R$, and let $n_i$ be the degree of $d_i(x), 1\le i\le s$.
 Then $\dim_RS_n(c,R)=\sum_{i=1}^s(2s-2i+1)n_i$.
-Typical examples of centralizer matrix algebras are centrosymmetric matrix algebras (see \cite{W85, xy}) and the quasi-hereditary Auslander algebras of the truncated polynomial algebras $R[x]/(x^n)$ for all $n$ (see \cite {xz1}), which play a crucial role in the classification of parabolic subgroups of classical groups with a finite number of orbits on the unipotent radical (see \cite{hr}).
+Centralizer matrix algebras include centrosymmetric matrix algebras (see \cite{W85, xy}) and the quasi-hereditary Auslander algebras of the truncated polynomial algebras $R[x]/(x^n)$ for all $n$ (see \cite {xz1}), which play a crucial role in the classification of parabolic subgroups of classical groups with a finite number of orbits on the unipotent radical (see \cite{hr}).
 Also, all algebras of the form $R[x]/(f(x))$ can be realized as centralizer matrix algebras.
+If $c$ is an invertible matrix, then the centralizer matrix algebra of $c$ is the invariant algebra of the action of cyclic group $\langle c\rangle$ on $M_n(R)$ by conjugation.
+In general, if $X$ consists of invertible matrices, then $S_n(X,R)$ is just the invariant algebra which dates back to the classical invariant theory (see \cite{HW}).
+If $c$ is a nilpotent matrix in $M_n(\mathbb{F}_q)$, where $\mathbb{F}_q$ is a finite field with $q$ elements, then the determinants of matrices in $S_n(c,\mathbb{F}_q)$ are completely described (see \cite{bw}).
+Centralizer matrix algebras are also studied in invariant orbits (see \cite{bf}), and in maximal doubly stochastic matrix theory (see \cite{cdfk}).